 Assistant to Governing Board

 Isaac Flores Delgado holds a Master's Degree in International Relations from La Trobe University, in Melbourne, Australia.
-He is a full-time research professor and the Head of Department of International Relations at Universidad del Mar (UMAR), in Mexico.
+He is a full-time research professor of International Relations at Universidad del Mar (UMAR), in Mexico.
 His research interests include economic cooperation and integration in the Asia Pacific region.
 For the period 2015-2017, he served as the Logistics Secretary of the Mexican International Studies Association (MISA/AMEI).